kynx/v8js-handlebars/README.md

 ### Handlebars::isRegistered($runtime = false)

-Static method that returns true if the handlebars source has been registered as V8Js extension.
+Static method that returns true if the handlebars source has been registered as a V8Js extension.
 Since the handlebars extension can persist between requests, you can use this to avoid the file-system hit and registration costs:

 ```php